Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Annealed results

-Recall that on $[0,1]$ probability measures are completely determined by their moments and convergence of positive entire moments implies convergence in distribution.
-Therefore, Eq. \eqref{mome} implies that there is a probability distribution $\pi_X$ on $[0,1]$, such that, for any $x\in[0,1]$, conditionally on $\{X(0)=x\}$, the law of $X(T)$ converges in distribution to $\pi_X$ as $T\to\infty$ and
+where $\pi_n$ in defined in \eqref{defpin}.
+Recall that probability measures on $[0,1]$ are completely determined by their positive integer moments and that convergence of positive integer moments implies convergence in distribution.
+Therefore, Eq. \eqref{mome} implies that there is $\eta_X\in\Ms_1([0,1])$ such that, for any $x\in[0,1]$, conditionally on $\{X(0)=x\}$, the law of $X(t)$ converges in distribution to $\eta_X$ as $t\to\infty$ and

-Using dominated convergence, the convergence of the law of $X(T)$ towards $\pi_X$ as $T\to\infty$ extends to any initial distribution.
-As a consequence of this and the Markov property of $X$, it follows that $X$ admits a unique stationary distribution, which is given by $\pi_X$.
+Using dominated convergence, the convergence of the law of $X(t)$ towards $\eta_X$ as $t\to\infty$ extends to any initial distribution.
+As a consequence of this and the Markov property of $X$, it follows that $X$ admits a unique stationary distribution, which is given by $\eta_X$.